BDC Hamburger Icon

 Bottom LineBottom line

-Prioritizing a positive employee experience, as well as continuously assessing employee satisfaction and making adjustments accordingly, can reduce voluntary attrition rates.
+Prioritizing a positive employee experience and continuously assessing employee satisfaction to make adjustments accordingly can reduce voluntary attrition rates.

 Use accurate job postings.

-One of the best ways to retain employees is to ensure that you attract the right candidates and clearly share expectations at the onset.
+One of the best ways to retain employees is to ensure that you attract the right candidates and share expectations from the start.
 When you craft job postings that accurately describe the job’s responsibilities and specifications, you’re more likely to find candidates who are happy to join and stay with your company.

 Did you find this content helpful?